Birthday cake: Theories of origin

 A reference to the tradition of blowing out the candles was documented in Switzerland in 1881.
 Researchers for the Folk-Lore Journal recorded various "superstitions" among the Swiss middle class.
 One statement depicted a birthday cake as having lighted candles which correspond to each year of life.
 These candles were required to be blown out, individually, by the person who is being celebrated.

 Bacteriology

 In June 2017 researchers at Clemson University reported that some individuals deposit a large number of bacteria onto the cake frosting when blowing out the candles.
 They found that on average, the act increased the amount of bacteria by 14 times, but one of the researchers described this as "not a big health concern".

 By culture

 There are many variations of sweets which are eaten around the world on birthdays.
 Different cultures have different unique birthday cake traditions.

 Chinese

 The Chinese birthday pastry is the shòu bāo (壽包 (寿包)) or shòu táo bāo (壽桃包 (寿桃包)), a lotus-paste-filled bun made of wheat flour and shaped and colored to resemble a peach.
-Rather than serving one large pastry, each guest is served their own small shòu bāo.